CatLin123/OT-Harjoitustyo/documentation/architecture.md

 ## Application logic & data storage

 The logical data models consist of the classes User, Category and CategoryList.
-The data is stored in two tables: Users and categories.
+The data is stored in two tables: users and categories.

 ![](./Images/Structure.png)